Wizardry Jun Suemi Art

 For the last couple of decades, the original game has not been readily available commercially, with the series instead being subject to various Japanese follow-ups and spin-offs (some of which have also been localized into English).
 Last September, however, Digital Eclipse announced that it had partnered with two of the original rights holders Norman and Robert Sirotek, alongside the video game investor/IP holder Justin Bailey to create a remastered version of the classic.
 This launched in Early Access last year and has since hit 1.0 on May 23rd, 2024 across Nintendo Switch, PS4, PS5, Xbox One, Xbox Series X|S, and PC, receiving an amazing 9/10 review from our friends at Nintendo Life.

 As a result, we took it upon ourselves recently to reach out to Norman and Robert Sirotek, as well as Justin Bailey to find out more about how this classic title was resurrected.
 You can read part one of our interview with Norman, Robert, and Justin Bailey below (edited for length and clarity), which focuses on the remaster.
-Part two will be released in the near future and will cover the original Apple II release as well as the initial commercialization of the game in Japan.
+A part two of sorts will be released in the future and will cover the original Apple II release as well as the initial commercialization of the game in Japan.
 Enjoy!

 Time Extension: Let's start with the most obvious question.
 Why did you finally decide to bring back Wizardry: Proving Grounds of the Mad Overlord now?
 Why all these years later?